-Action EV 1b: Require large-scale development projects to submit a report that analyzes the economic and fiscal costs and benefits of the proposed project.
+Action EV 1b: Require large-scale development projects to submit a Community Impact Report, as required by Action CSF-1h, that analyzes the economic and fiscal costs and benefits of the proposed project.

 Action EV 1c: Continue to support the Chamber of Commerce, Cittaslow Sebastopol, and the Downtown Association in their efforts to promote and market Sebastopol as a location for business development and local and destination recreation that is consistent with the goals of the General Plan.